jhaskinsjr/nebula/README.md

 # Simulator Speed

-On my laptop, a Lenovo ThinkPad with 32 GB of RAM and an Intel Core i7-8565U, running Ubuntu MATE 22.04, the Oroblanco pipeline executes at a rate of about 30 simulated cycles per real-world second at a steady state system load of less than 10%.
+On my laptop, a Lenovo ThinkPad with 32 GB of RAM and an Intel Core i7-8565U, running Ubuntu MATE 22.04, Amanatsu executes at a rate of approximately 4,000 instructions/second.
+Recall, however, that Amanatsu does **not** perform cycle-accurate simulation, but, rather, merely executes instructions in a tight loop, updating state (main memory and the register file) as rapidly as possible.
+(This is what makes Amanatsu ideal for creating simulation snapshots for subsequent execution by the cycle-accurate pipeline models.)

-While 30 cycles/second is not blazingly fast, as stated above (see: Software Architecture), I view the flexibilty enabeld by this software architecture as a more-than-worthwhile tradeoff.
+The Oroblanco sample pipeline, which does perform cycle-accurate simulation, executes at a rate of about 30 simulated cycles per real-world second at a steady state system load of less than 10%.
+While 30 cycles/second is not blazingly fast, as stated above (see: Software Architecture), I view the flexibilty enabeld by Nebula's software architecture as a more-than-worthwhile tradeoff.
 Also, consider that with the CPU utilization so low, I am able to execute many simulations simulatenously without saturating my CPU; this comports well with the fact that much of microarchitecture research requires large state-space searches, with many executions of the same benchmarks under different parameters (e.g., cache capacity, cache replacement algorithm, branch predictor).

 Using the `executor.py` tool, I was able to execute a large state space exploration on my laptop comprised of approximately 6,200 simulations that ran for roughly 6,500 cycles apiece in just under 3 hours with `--max_cpu_utilization` set to 90 (so that I could continue to use my laptop for other tasks); that is a very respectable aggregate simulation rate of roughly 3,700 cycles/second on a consumer-grade laptop!

-Finally, consider that I have made almost no effort to optimize the simulator, choosing instead at this early stage to focus primarily on correctness; future optimization efforts will doubtless increase the execution speed.
+Finally, consider that I have made almost no effort to optimize the simulator, choosing instead at this early stage to focus primarily on correctness; future optimization efforts will doubtless increase the execution speed of both Amanatsu and the cycle-accurate pipeline models.

 # Instruction Implementation Tests